Green Cities

 Fact Sheet: Microplastics and Drinking Water

-3. In 2015, the US passed the Microbead-Free Waters Act, banning plastic microbeads in cosmetics and personal care products sold in the United States.
-Critically, there are no regulatory limits on the levels of microplastics in bottled water.[4]
+2. The US passed the Microbead-Free Waters Act of 2015, which banned plastic microbeads in cosmetics and personal care products sold in the United States.
+[5] Critically, there are no regulatory limits on the levels of microplastics in bottled water.[6]

-5. Microplastics can also come from car tires.
-Plastic dust is created by the friction between the wheels and the road and is blown into waterways by the wind.
+6. Microplastics can also come from car tires.
+Plastic dust is created by the friction between the wheels and the road and is blown into waterways and inhaled by humans.
 Car tires shed 20 grams of plastic dust every 100 kilometers.
-Microplastics can also come from car tires.
-Plastic dust is created by the friction between the wheels and the road and is blown into waterways by the wind.
-Car tires shed 20 grams of plastic dust every 100 kilometers.[7]
+[10]